SF+200′ sea level rise

 June 7, 2072 (AP), Northern California Association of City States:

-Reflecting coastal erosion due to the accelerated disintegration of the East Antarctic ice cap, the NCCS (Northern California Coast Survey) has released a higher resolution topographic map of the San Francisco Archipelago, showing the 200 foot sea level rise compared to the 2012 sea level datum.
+The impact of coast erosion due to the surprisingly rapid disintegration of the East Antarctic ice cap is now reflected in the NCCS (Northern California Coast Survey) topographic map of the San Francisco Archipelago.
+It shows the 200 foot sea level rise compared to the 2012 sea level datum.

 This poster, designed by centenarians Brian Stokle and Burrito Justice, is available in three sizes (note: adjusted to 2012 dollars, and old-style American measurements – please double-blink to convert).